rcc-uchicago/user-guide/docs/midwayR3/docs/index.md

-# Welcome to MidwayR user guide
+# Welcome to MidwayR3 user guide

-MidwayR is the RCC's secure cluster that provides a secure computing environment to support research with higher security standard requirements.
-If you have any questions about MidwayR, please send an email to midwayr@rcc.uchicago.edu.
+MidwayR3 is the RCC's secure cluster that provides a secure computing environment to support research with higher security standard requirements.
+If you have any questions about MidwayR3, please send an email to midwayr@rcc.uchicago.edu.